Suzuki Carry: Suzuki Every Plus/Carry 1.3

 The Maruti Suzuki Versa is a licensed variation of the Every Plus for the Indian market and was built by Maruti Suzuki from October 2001.
 It is the second van released by Maruti Suzuki since the Maruti Suzuki Omni was released in 1984.
 About seventy percent of the vehicle components are made within India.
 The Versa was discontinued in late 2009, after only having been built to order in small numbers for some time.

 There were two basic versions of this car produced; the two 8-seater DX/DX2 versions and the 5-seater STD version.
 The DX2 version of the Versa was equipped with twin air conditioners for front and rear.
 The Versa was fitted with the same 16-valve, 1.3-liter four-cylinder engine generating 82 hp at 6000 rpm as the Every Plus.
 It is controlled by a 16-bit engine management system.

 The initial target audience for this vehicle were customers who planned to buy a sedan like the Maruti Esteem or a utility vehicle like Tata Sumo.
 The 82 bhp engine is located under the front seat.
 The Versa can reach from 0–60 mph in 13.5 seconds.

 Maruti Suzuki Eeco was introduced in India by Maruti Suzuki in January 2010.
 This car is a refresh of the Versa, but equipped with a new 1196 cc four-cylinder in-line engine.
 The Eeco makes 55 kW (73 bhp) at 6000 rpm, 101 Nm (74 ft lb) at 3000 rpm.
 It is delivered in either 5-seater or 7-seater versions.

-Chinese derivatives
+Changan group variants

 Chang'an/Chana Star (SC6320G) is a licensed variation of the Suzuki Every Plus for the Chinese market.
 Changan has the license due to the Changan Suzuki joint venture.
 The front DRG of the Star was completely redesigned, but from the rest of the body panels, the relationship with the Suzuki Every Plus was still clearly visible.
 Newer models of the Chana Star are still available for production as of 2020.
 Examples include the Chana Star 5 truck and Chana Star 3 minivan.

 The Changhe Suzuki Landy was a passenger minivan based on the fifth-generation Every, sold in China between 2007 and 2012.

 Further re-badged versions were sold under the Tiger Truck brand in North America.